 And that glaze, I mean, let’s just talk about that for minute.

-You pour it over the ham loaf before putting in the oven, you baste with it while it’s cooking to get this beautiful sticky kind of crust and then you serve it with the Ham Loaf – tangy and delicious!
+You pour it over the ham loaf before putting it in the oven.
+The glaze is also for basting while it’s cooking.
+You will get this beautiful sticky kind of crust and then you serve it with the Ham Loaf – tangy and delicious!

 Glazed Ham Loaf